Laughing gas may speed recovery after colonoscopy

 Summary

-This study aimed to see if adding nitrous oxide (laughing gas) to standard sedation during colonoscopy or upper endoscopy could reduce side effects like fatigue, mental fogginess, and nausea after the procedure.
-It was designed for adults undergoing these procedures.
+This study aimed to see if adding nitrous oxide (laughing gas) to standard sedation during GI endoscopy (like colonoscopy) could reduce side effects such as fatigue, mental fogginess, and nausea after the procedure.
+The study was designed for adults 18 and older undergoing these procedures.
 However, the study was withdrawn before enrolling any participants, so no results are available.

 Get updates